benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q150.png)

-## Red Entities
+## Untyped Entities

 Sometimes the same relationship type can hold between different pairs of entity types (e.g. owns(Person, Dragon); owns(Guild, Dragon) ).
-We need red entities to express patterns such as "_any dragon and its owners_", when the owner can be either a person or a guild.
+We need untyped entities to express patterns such as "_any dragon and its owners_", when the owner can be either a person or a guild.

- In its simplest form, a red rectangle represents an entity of any type.
+ In its simplest form, a empty red rectangle represents an entity of any type.

 _**Q36:** Any person who owns something_